DRMACHINESOLUTIONS/Recruitment_Assignment_WebDevelopment/README.md

 # Recruitment_Assignment_WebDevelopment

+Assignment:-

-As a part of the screening process, we conducted an open assignment with 10 days for the completion of the task from their respective assignment start dates.
+As a part of the screening process, we conducted an open assignment with timeframe of 10 days for the completion of the task from their respective assignment start dates.
 We have attached the source codes of all the applicants those who have completed with the assignment to the community, as we always believe in knowledge sharing & learning process.
 So, you can find the codes as zip files.

 Create a table named USERS with the following fields (id, username, password, confirm-password, email, address).
 Then, create a user-login webpage with the fields (Username & Password) and a SignIn button.
 On the same user-login page provide the Hyperlink fields for Register & Forgot Password below SignIn button.